Education and Careers

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 The job outlook for social workers is great!
-Employment is expected to grow 12 percent between 2014 and 2024.
+Employment is expected to grow 15 percent through 2026.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Here are some other fields you might like if social work isn’t exactly what you’re looking for:

 - Social Work Resources

 - Social Work Job Description: What You’ll Do

 - Master’s of Social Work Online: What You Need to Know

 - 7 Facts About Social Work Schools and Careers